bregmanstudio/SoundscapeEcology/README.md

 A toolkit for matrix factorization of soundscape spectrograms into independent streams of sound objects, possibly representing individual species or independent group behaviours.

-The method employs shift-invariant probabilistic latent component analysis (SIPLCA) for factorizing a time-frequency matrix (2D array) into a convolution of 2D kernels (patches) with sparse activation functions.
+The method employs shift-invariant probabilistic latent component analysis (SIPLCA) for factoring a time-frequency matrix (2D array) into a convolution of 2D kernels (patches) with sparse activation functions.

 Methods are based on the following: